 You’d think it was common sense.
-Display more varieties of hair or beauty retail products and your clients will be tempted to buy more.
-Obvious really.
+Display more hair and beauty products and your clients will be tempted to buy more retail.

 But you’re wrong.

-Too many choices can reduce retail purchases – when faced with too much choice customers get fazed and indecisive.
+Too many options can reduce retail purchases – when faced with too much choice customers get fazed and indecisive.

-Researchers carried out an experiment with jam (yes, the sweet sticky stuff in jars!).
-Faced with a choice of 24 different types of jam only 3% of customers made a purchase.
-Yet, when they were given only 6 types of jam over 30% of customers decided to buy.
+Researchers carried out an experiment with jam (yes, the sweet, sticky stuff in jars!).
+Faced with a choice of 24 different flavours of jam only 3% of customers made a purchase.
+Yet, when they had only 6 flavours of jam to choose from over 30% of customers decided to buy.

-Make it straightforward for clients to buy in your salon
+Make it easy for clients to buy in your salon

-If so, create a series of smaller groups with each one covering a different hairstyling problem – dry hair, frizz, coloured hair or itchy scalp.
+Why not break them into a series of mini collections with each one covering a different problem: dry hair, frizz, coloured hair or itchy scalp?